You’ve asked to speak with a financial adviser for help with your pensions.

 - would like to amend your income from your financial plans

-- what you have seen or heard on the news
+- have seen or heard something on the news that you would like to discuss

 we will be happy to help and only charge you when billable work is required.